Puerto Vallarta: El Carrizal and Las Peñas – 19th century

 There is however no doubt the development of Las Peñas into a self-sustaining village of any significant size happened in the 1860s as the mouth of the Cuale area was exploited to support the operations of the newly enfranchised Union en Cuale company.
 As such 1859 marks the beginning of Puerto Vallarta as a village.
 Twenty years later, by 1885, the village comprised about 250 homes and about 800 residents.

-The early municipality - early 20th century

-In 1918, the village was elevated to municipality status and renamed after former state governor Ignacio Vallarta.
-During the early years of the 20th century, most of Puerto Vallarta was owned by the Union en Cuale company controlled by the American Alfred Geist.
-Geist sold land only in large plots at prices that were quite high for the time and otherwise leased the land on short-term leases.
-To remedy this situation and to enable the new municipality to develop, the citizens petitioned the government for a land grant based on the new constitution's provisions.